eclipse-edc/Samples/transfer/streaming/streaming-01-http-to-http/README.md

 # Streaming HTTP to HTTP

-This sample will show how you can set up the EDC to stream messages from HTTP to HTTP.
+This sample will show how you can set up the Eclipse Dataspace Connector to stream messages from HTTP to HTTP.
 This code is only for demonstration purposes and should not be used in production.

 ## Concept